Soekarno–Hatta International Airport: Rail

+Skytrain

+The Soekarno–Hatta Airport Skytrain (Kalayang Bandara Soekarno–Hatta) is a semi-driverless 3.05 kilometre Automated People Mover System (APMS) which connects Terminals 1, 2, 3 and Soekarno–Hatta International Airport Station, free of charge.
+Trains are spaced 5 minutes apart, with 7 minutes needed to get from Terminal 1 to Terminal 3.
+The trains are only available on the landside.

+The system uses Airport Automated People Mover System rubber-tyred metro manufactured by state-owned enterprise LEN Industri in cooperation with South Korean Woojin Industries.

 Airport rail link

-Soekarno–Hatta Airport Rail Link connects Jakarta city centre with the airport.
-The train takes 45 minutes to travel from station in South Jakarta to station.
+Soekarno–Hatta Airport Commuter Line connects Jakarta city centre with the airport.
+The train takes 45 minutes to travel from station in South Jakarta to Soekarno–Hatta International Airport Station.
 Each train accommodates up to 272 passengers and was originally designed to serve about 35,000 passengers with 122 trips a day.
 As of July 2025, there is a 30-minute headway between the train departures.
 The Rail Link makes 35 trips daily from station to between 05:00 and 22:00.
 Trips from SHIA to Manggarai run from 05:57 to 22:57.

-An express line between Halim Perdanakusuma Airport in South Jakarta and SHIA is under planning stage, to be built by an external investor in a public–private partnership.
+An express line between Halim Perdanakusuma International Airport in South Jakarta and SHIA is under planning stage, to be built by an external investor in a public–private partnership.
 The express train will take 30 minutes to connect the airports.
 The construction of this line has been delayed and completion was originally projected to be in 2019 at the earliest.
 As of 2025, the express line has yet to be constructed.

+Awards and recognitions

+In 1995, the landscaping of Soekarno–Hatta airport was awarded by Aga Khan Award for Architecture as one of the best examples of integrating the terminal building pavilions with lush tropical garden harmoniously.

+The airport was named the best airport by hygiene measures in Asia-Pacific in 2020 by Airports Council International.